WRLC/SCF-AlmaRemoteStorageApp/instructions.md

 ### On the Remote Storage Institution:
 1. Create a patrons for each Institution/Library.
-For example if the Institution code is 01AAA_ABC and the library code is RS, the user's Primary identifier will be 01AAA_ABC-RS
+For example if the Institution code is 01AAA_ABC and the library code is RS, the user's Primary identifier will be 01AAA_ABC-RS. (user should have a home address.)
 2. Define [provenance code](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/040Resource_Management/080Configuring_Resource_Management/080Configuring_Provenance_Codes) for each institution code.
 3. Add personal-delivery for all items' [terms of use](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/030Fulfillment/080Configuring_Fulfillment/050Physical_Fulfillment#fulfillment.tou.termsOfUseManagement)
 4. Create a [Webhooks](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/090Integrations_with_External_Systems/030Resource_Management/300Webhooks) Integration Profile.
 Where the Message type is JSON and Under Subscriptions select `Loans`.
 Webhook listener URL will be (same as above) the url after deploying the app following forward slash and "webhook".
 E.g.:  https://alma-remote-storage-app.herokuapp.com/webhook